madalynbartman/projects/notes/elk.md

 When you create an index, one shard is created by default and assigned to a node.
 Shard is where documents are stored
-The number of documents a shard can hold depends on the capacity of the node
+The number of documents a shard can hold depends on the capacity of the node Distributing data across shards allows us to search shards in parallel which makes the search quicker Can store copies (aka replica shards) of original shards (aka primary  shards) to increase fault tolerance (back ups) and improve performance of shards cause they can be searched too (like a read replica in a sense)